usevital/translator/FEATURES.md

 # Features

 To use these as args in CLI, input `--mode` then the arg in [square brackets] next to the feature you want to use.
+Then, use `--text` to state the text you want to translate.

-Example: `--mode case --case lower "Hello World!"`
+Example: `--mode case --case lower --text Hello World!`

 - Forces characters into all UPPERCASE/lowercase [case --case [upper|lower]]
 - Flips text uʍop ǝpᴉsdn. [flip]